Gridflare/lndpytools/README.md

 `$ pip3 install -r requirements.txt --user`

+(The `--user` flag avoids conflicts with python libs installed by your system)

 ### With LND gRPC
 Most scripts use gRPC to connect to lnd directly after some setup, create the config file with